Orca18/Novarand/tools/teal/templates/docs/limit-order-a.teal.md

 ```

 Now we'll do some math to ensure that the exchange rate implied by the transaction amounts is acceptable.
 We want to ensure that:
-`Transaction 1's Asset Amount / Transaction 0's microAlgo Amount >= TMPL_N / TMPL_D`
+`Transaction 1's Asset Amount / Transaction 0's microNova Amount >= TMPL_N / TMPL_D`

-If the actual ratio implied by the transactions is too large, that implies that we are getting more assets per microAlgo than we originally asked for, which is certainly okay with us as the contract owner.
+If the actual ratio implied by the transactions is too large, that implies that we are getting more assets per microNova than we originally asked for, which is certainly okay with us as the contract owner.

 Cross multiplying the inequality above, it becomes:

-`Transaction 1's Asset Amount * TMPL_SWAPD >= Transaction 0's microAlgo Amount * TMPL_SWAPN`
+`Transaction 1's Asset Amount * TMPL_SWAPD >= Transaction 0's microNova Amount * TMPL_SWAPN`

 Compute the left half of the above inequality.
 Since both `gtxn 1 AssetAmount` and `TMPL_SWAPD` are 64-bit integers, their product can be 128-bits long.
 To allow results of this size, we use the `mulw` instruction, which pushes the low-order 64 bits of the product to the stack (interpreted as a 64-bit integer), followed by the high-order 64 bits (interpreted as a 64-bit integer).